 Study yesterday to better plan for tomorrow

 Deep classroom discussions and connections with a well-traveled faculty ensure FLC History majors develop the skills needed to organize data, ask critical questions, and write with clarity and economy.
-Through studies of the creative achievements of past civilizations and the historical foundations underlying cultural diversity, students graduate prepared to address challenges found in contemporary times.
+Through studies of the creative achievements of past civilizations and the historical foundations underlying cultural diversity, History majors graduate prepared to address challenges found in contemporary times.

 "We are one of the few colleges in the country with an undergraduate concentration in public